-- Basic knowledge and techniques of literature studies - Fundamental models of text analysis such as semiotics, communication theory and structuralism programs
+- Basic knowledge and techniques of literature studies - Fundamental models of text analysis such as semiotics, communication theory and structuralism

-- Introduction to terminology, concepts and models of analysis - Acquired basic knowledge prerequisite to take further courses of literature and/or media studies
+By the end of the module students are familiar with the terminology, concepts and models of analysis of literature and media studies.
+Students acquired a basic knowledge prerequisite to take further courses of literature and/or media studies.

-Courses Hours per week ECTS
+Courses Hours per week Self-study

-Lecture 2 4
+Lecture 2 6

 ECTS in total 4

 Form of assessment Written exam (max.
-90 minu ites)
+9 0 min.)

-Lecturer/Person in charge Prof. Dr. C. Gronemann / N. Prof. Dr. C. Gronemann / N.N.
+Lecturer/Person in charge Prof. Dr. Claudia Gronemann / Prof. Dr. Cornelia Ruhe

-Duration of module 1 semester 1 semester
+Duration of module 1 semester

-Offering Fall semester and Spring sen nester
+Offering Fall semester and Spr ing semester

 Language German

+Grade graded

-Range of application Mannheim Master in Manag Mannheim Master in Management, other Master
+Range of application M.Sc.
+MMM, other M laster programs